 RTI Appeal before Appellate Officer

-Application before State Information Commission or Central information Commission.
+Application before the State Information Commission or Central Information Commission.

 Affidavit and counter-affidavit